Rail transport in New South Wales: Foreign railways

 The final stage was in 1917 when the Border Railway Commission (made up be representatives of both states) recommended favourably on the construction of four additional Victorian lines into New South Wales, culminating in the 1922 Border Railways Acts of both states.
-The Deniliquin and Moama Railway Company was taken in 1923 at a cost of £165,000.
+The Deniliquin & Moama Railway Company was taken in 1923 at a cost of £165,000.
 New construction included the Balranald, Oaklands, Stony Crossing, and Lette lines.
 Only the Deniliquin and Oaklands lines are still open for traffic.
 Balranald was closed in stages from 1986 to 2008.
 Stony Crossing line was closed beyond the Victorian border in 1943.
 The Lette line was never opened.
 Construction, which began in 1926, reached Koorakee before further work was abandoned in 1943.